jrandj/java-11/README.md

 	}
 	```

-1. A **service locator** is able to find any classes that implement a service provider interface.
+1. A **service locator** can find any classes that implement a service provider interface.
 At runtime, there may be many service providers (or none) that are found by the service locator.
 The service locator requires the service provider interface package, uses the Tour class to lookup classes that implement a service provider interface, and exports the package with the lookup for other modules to use.
 For the tours application this is shown below:
 	```java
 	// TourFinder.java
 	package zoo.tours.reservations;